GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/README_Stream_DLP_GCS_Text_to_BigQuery_Flex.md

 :memo: This is a Google-provided template!
-Please check [Provided templates documentation](https://cloud.google.com/dataflow/docs/guides/templates/provided-templates) on how to use it without having to build from sources.
+Please check [Provided templates documentation](https://cloud.google.com/dataflow/docs/guides/templates/provided-templates) on how to use it without having to build from sources using [Create job from template](https://console.cloud.google.com/dataflow/createjob?template=Stream_DLP_GCS_Text_to_BigQuery_Flex).

 :bulb: This is a generated documentation based on [Metadata Annotations](https://github.com/GoogleCloudPlatform/DataflowTemplates#metadata-annotations)